bormaxi8080/osint-timeline/DRAFT.md

 ----

 The stablecoin from PAYPAL, the PYUSD token (guess with reference to which currency), the company released just the other day on August 7th.
-And oh shock, the contract has an option to freeze the wallet address...
+And oh shock, the contract has an option to freeze the wallet address.

 Sam Bankman-Freed is finally arrested: the curly-haired SBF crypto prodigy pocketed billions of dollars of other people's money - but until the last moment, he seemed to manage to get away with it: https://vc.ru/money/561331-sem-benkman-frid-nakonec-arestovan-chto-vyyasnilos-o-kriptoafere-goda-vokrug-birzhi-ftx